Markus Ralser: Research

 During the COVID-19 pandemic the Ralser group developed a proteomics panel assay for the assessment of disease severity and for the prediction of outcome.
-The assay quantifies 50 peptides derived from 30 proteins found in the patient's blood plasma.
+The assay quantifies 50 peptides derived from 30 proteins found in a patient's blood plasma.
 The lab found that these proteins can serve as markers: their abundance strongly correlates with COVID-19 severity and outcome.
 The assay can be performed at a routine clinical laboratory, and has become commercially available.

-As of January 2023 Ralser has published nearly 200 peer-reviewed articles that have been cited more than 13,000 times.
+As of January 2025, Ralser has published more than 200 peer-reviewed articles that have been cited more than 25,000 times.